Of more than 7,500 threats against members of Congress in 2022, just 22 prosecuted - NewsBreak

 “To have that redundancy and to have that instant recognition if there’s a problem and the instant response if there’s a problem, I think, provides exactly what we need in terms of enhancing the protection,” Manger said.

-The post Of more than 7,500 threats against members of Congress in 2022, just 22 prosecuted appeared first on Kentucky Lantern .
+The post Of more than 7,500 threats against members of Congress in 2022, just 22 prosecuted appeared first on New Hampshire Bulletin .